 Week 3: Optimization (Days 15–21)

-In popular areas like Zurich, Geneva, and Basel, GPs have waiting lists of 3–6 months.
+In Zurich, Geneva, and Basel, GPs have waiting lists of 3–6 months.
 Register now — and having an established Hausarzt is a prerequisite if you later switch to the Hausarzt insurance model, which saves 10–15% on your KVG premium.
-To find one: ask colleagues, check Doctolib.ch, or browse your insurer's provider directory by postcode.
+Find one via Doctolib.ch, your insurer's provider directory, or a colleague recommendation.

 11. Get a Halbtax or GA Pass